cecilia-lin/CSE151A_Pokemon_Classification/README.md

 - Added detailed comments to the codebase, making it accessible and easier to understand for external readers and team members.
 This included explaining complex functions, preprocessing steps, and model evaluation processes.

-- Report Writing: Wrote the Conclusion section of the report, summarizing the key findings and providing insights into the project's outcomes and future direction.
+- Report Writing: Wrote the Conclusion section of the report, summarizing key findings and providing insights into the project's outcomes and future direction.

-- Report Figures Integration: Integrated figures in the markdown report.
+- Report Figures Integration: Integrated figures into the markdown report.

 - Report Results Section: Contributed significantly to the Results section of the report by adding the results and providing explanations for them.